microsoft/BotFramework-Composer/docs/tutorial/bot-tutorial-get-weather.md

 10. In the **Unrecognized Prompt** field, enter:

-      `- Sorry, I do not understand '{this.value}'.
+      `- Sorry, I do not understand '@{this.value}'.
 Please specify a zipcode in the form 12345`

     In the **Invalid Prompt** field, also enter:

-      `- Sorry, '{this.value}' is not valid.
+      `- Sorry, '@{this.value}' is not valid.
 I'm looking for a 5 digit number as zipcode.
 Please specify a zipcode in the form 12345`

 11. In **Validation Rules**, type: